 The MCAT is to medical schools what the ACT or SAT are to college.
 This test measures your understanding of those subjects important to medical schools.
-Starting in 2015, there will be a new MCAT exam.
-This new exam will have four sections: biological sciences (biology, biochemistry, and organic chemistry), physical sciences (general chemistry and physics), critical analysis and reasoning, and behavioral sciences (psychology and sociology).
-The test assumes that you have taken the prerequisites described above (See Table 1).
+The exam has four sections:

 The test is administered over 20 times between January and August of each year.
 It is an entirely computer-based test.
 It cannot be over-emphasized that preparation for the test is critical.
-You need to treat this as a comprehensive and cumulative exam of chemistry, biology, and physics, and prepare accordingly.
-The Future Physicians Club holds a number of practice sessions in the spring.
+You need to treat this as a comprehensive and cumulative exam of chemistry, biology, physics, and social sciences, and prepare accordingly.

-To ensure that you have the scores available for medical school applications, you should plan to take the test by the end of June of your junior year.
+To ensure that you have the scores available for medical school applications, you should plan to take the test by the end of May of your junior year.
 You will get the scores back during the summer and can arrange to have the scores automatically sent to medical schools.
-Actual dates and application materials can be obtained from the AAMC website (https://www.aamc.org/students/applying/mcat/).
+Actual dates and application materials can be obtained from the AAMC website.

 The Pre-medical Advisory committee asks that when you take the MCAT, please have the scores sent to Dordt College.
 There is a place on the MCAT registration form that allows you to release your scores to your undergraduate Health Professions Advisor.
 Be assured that your scores will be held in the strictest confidence by the committee.